Struck Down but not Destroyed

 So, I started training for my first ultramarathon.
 Instead of setting my sights on a 50k, I went ahead and signed up for a 100 miler.
 In December of 2013, I ran my first ultramarathon at the Cajun Coyote 100 miler.
 It was tough!
 It’s a rooty course and I turned my ankle pretty bad around mile 40 and then around mile 60.
 It was swollen and funky, but I had a race to finish.
 I finished in 5th place with a time of 22 hours and 40 minutes!
 I loved it!
 Hurt so good!
 Since then, I’ve gone back and done some 50Ks, 50 milers, other 100 mile races, Boston, and even a 126.2 miler.

 Then, in 2015, I destroyed that same knee AGAIN jumping on a trampoline.
 This time I not only tore the repaired ACL, but I really did a number on the cartilage and meniscus too.
 I had surgery and went through rehab…again.
 Then I ended up having another surgery fo finish something up.
 I was afraid my running career would be over, but I kept plugging away and finally got my legs back.
-Since then, I’ve done three more 100s (placing 8th, 2nd, and winning the Prairie Spirit 100 with a 16:25:31 PR), run the Grand Canyon rim-to-rim-to-rim, and a bunch of marathons, 50ks and 50 milers.
+Since then, I’ve done eleven more races of 100 miles or more (placing 8th, 2nd, and winning the Prairie Spirit 100 with a 16:25:31 PR), run the Grand Canyon rim-to-rim-to-rim, and a bunch of marathons, 50ks and 50 milers.
 In 2018 I completed the Tahoe 200 in September followed by Arkansas Traveller 100 four weeks later for my Western States ticket.
 In 2019, I completed the Western States 100 and received my silver buckle.
-I also placed 3rd at the Pumpkin Holler Hunnerd and the Dreadmill Challenge.
+I also placed 3rd at the Pumpkin Holler Hunnerd and the Dreadmill Challenge twice.
+In 2023, I finished the Moab 240 in Utah.

 Tahoe City - Photo by @howiesternphoto / @rokisphoto